 US Capitol, Washington DC © Matt H. Wade

-In 1791, shortly after the capital district was created after, French architect, Pierre L'Enfant, was chosen to plan the town, and as he pegged out streets 150 feet (46m) wide, and one grand avenue 400 feet (122m) wide and a mile long, the local landowners thought he'd gone mad - he was throwing away valuable land that could be used for farming!
-It was to take 50 years before Washington, DC (District of Columbia) took on the air and appearance of a capital city.
+In 1791, shortly after the capital district was created after, French architect, Pierre L'Enfant, was commissioned to plan the town out of a wilderness.
+As he pegged out streets 150ft wide and one grand avenue 400ft wide and a mile long, the local landowners thought he'd gone mad: He was throwing away valuable land that could be used for farming!
+He's forward thinking paid off, L'Enfact's layout of the city can still be clearly seen and navigated logically.

 After politics, tourism is the capital's main industry.
-The city plays host to millions of people annually who come to explore famous sights such as the domed US Capitol, the stately White House, Lincoln Memorial and the soaring Washington Monument.
-The most well-known sights are located along the National Mall, a green park stretching from the US Capitol to the Lincoln Memorial on the Potomac River, including several memorials to great US presidents of the past, as well as the outstanding museums of the Smithsonian Institute.
+The city plays host to millions of people annually who come to explore famous sights such as the domed US Capitol, the stately White House, the Lincoln Memorial, and the soaring Washington Monument.
+The most well-known sights are located along the National Mall, a green park stretching from the US Capitol to the Lincoln Memorial on the Potomac River, which includes several memorials to great US Presidents of the past, as well as the outstanding museums of the Smithsonian Institute.
 Almost all major attractions are free.

 Travel Guide powered by Word Travels, copyright © 2018 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.